 Qualify and Use the Federal Exemption Multiple Times

 There is no limit to the number of times you can take the exemption for your main home, as long as you meet the residency requirements.
 However, you're ineligible for the exclusion if you excluded gains from another home's sale during the two years before selling the home in question.
 The exemption, however, does not apply to any non-residential investment property you own.

 Business Sweat Equity

-Sweat equity also refers to the value of unsalaried work that a founder or an early-stage employee puts into a company.
-Often professionals use their typical hourly rate and multiply it by the uncompensated hours they worked to come up with this figure.
-Alternatively, you can use the value of the work on a project basis.
-For example, if your typical hourly rate is $125, and you spend 200 hours designing the layout and purchasing the machinery for a new factory, you can claim $25,000 in sweat equity, or argue that outsourcing this project would have cost your partners $40,000, so your contribution is worth the higher amount.
-In either case, the amount you and your partners agree on should be translated into shares of stock in the company.
+If your typical hourly rate is $125, for example, and you spend 200 hours designing the layout and purchasing the machinery for a new factory, you could claim $25,000 in sweat equity.
+You could argue that outsourcing this project would have cost your partners $40,000, so your contribution could be worth the higher amount.
+In either case, the amount you and your partners agree on would be translated into shares of stock in the company.

 Business Sweat Equity Taxes

 Tax considerations come into play for business sweat equity when you sell the shares you earned in lieu of wages.
 The IRS treats this as ordinary income, so you would pay tax on the sold shares at your income rate.